Narayaneente Moonnaanmakkal

-Narayaneente Moonnaanmakkal is a 2025 Indian Malayalam-language drama film written and directed by Sharan Venugopal featuring Joju George, Suraj Venjaramoodu and Alencier Ley Lopez in the lead roles.
+Narayaneente Moonnaanmakkal is a 2025 Indian Malayalam-language family drama film written and directed by Sharan Venugopal featuring Joju George, Suraj Venjaramoodu and Alencier Ley Lopez in the lead roles.
 The film tells the tale of three distanced brothers who arrive at their ancestral home after decades to be near their dying mother.
 The film features music composed by Rahul Raj while Appu Prabhakar serves as the cinematographer and Jyoti Swaroop Panda, the editor of the director's National Award-winning film Oru Paathiraa Swapnam Pole edits the film.

 Plot

-Vishwanathan, Sethu and Bhaskaran are three estranged brothers who reunite at their ancestral home in Koyilandi, as their ailing mother, Narayani, nears the end of her life.
+Vishwanathan (Vishwan), Sethu and Bhasker (Bhaskaran) are three estranged brothers who reunite at their ancestral home in Koyilandi, as their ailing mother, Narayani, comes to the end of her life.

+Vishwan upholds traditional values and sees himself as the guardian of the family's legacy, harboring deep-seated resentments.
 Sethu, the middle brother, has remained unmarried in the family home, caring for their mother while leading a quiet and often overlooked life due to his learning disorder.
-Bhaskaran, the youngest, distanced himself from the family after marrying a woman named Nafeesa, a decision that caused a rift between him and his conservative elder brother, Vishwanathan.
-Vishwanathan upholds traditional values and sees himself as the guardian of the family’s legacy, harboring deep-seated resentments.
+Bhaskaran, the youngest, distanced himself from the family to London after marrying his girlfriend Nafeesa, a decision that caused a rift between him and his elder brother, Vishwan.

 As the brothers return home, old tensions resurface.
+Sethu, the mediator tries to ease the growing tension, urging his brothers to let go of their bitterness.

-The situation becomes comically worse, when Nikhil, Bhaskaran’s son and Athira, Vishwan’s daughter gets involved in a scandalous romantic relationship.
+The situation becomes significantly worse, when Bhaskaran's son Nikhil and Vishwan's daughter Athira gets involved in a incestuous love romantic relationship.